LexRel: Benchmarking Legal Relation Extraction for Chinese Civil Cases: Experiment

 \paragraph{Configuration.} For the zero-shot setting, we directly evaluate the models on the \textbf{LexRel} benchmark.
-For the relation-enhanced setting, we first generate 5,500 synthetic training samples, and then finetune and evaluate the resulting models.
-Note that, due to training cost constraints, only the 8B and 14B variants of the open-source models are finetuned.
+For the relation-enhanced setting, we first generate 5,500 synthetic training samples, and then fine-tune and evaluate the resulting models.
+Note that due to training cost constraints, only the 8B and 14B variants of the open-source models are fine-tuned.
 Prompts used for both settings are presented in Table \ref{table2}.
 All experiments are conducted on 4$\times$A800 GPUs (each with 40GB memory).

-\paragraph{Metrics.} We use precision, recall, micro-F1 score and macro-F1 score (computing by averaging F1 scores across different relation types) to assess model performance on both \textit{type extraction} and \textit{argument extraction} tasks.
-For \textit{type extraction}, evaluation is conducted by directly matching each predicted legal relation type against the gold-standard label.
-Considering the inherent ambiguity in legal language and the cost of large-scale human evaluation, we adopt a LLM-as-a-Judge strategy for evaluating \textit{argument extraction} correctness.
+\paragraph{Metrics.} We use precision, recall, micro-F1 score and macro-F1 score (computed by averaging F1 scores across different relation types) to assess model performance on both \textit{type extraction} and \textit{argument extraction} tasks.
+For \textit{type extraction}, evaluation is conducted by directly matching each predicted legal relation type with the gold-standard label.
+Considering the inherent ambiguity in legal language and the cost of large-scale human evaluation, we adopt LLM-as-a-Judge approach for evaluating \textit{argument extraction} correctness.
 Specifically, we pair each model-predicted argument with its corresponding gold argument and use DeepSeek-V3 to assess whether the two convey the same meaning.

-To validate this choice, we randomly select 60 items to conduct 193 pairs for manual inspection.
+To validate this choice, we randomly select 60 items, resulting in 193 pairs for manual inspection.
 A human expert independently judges whether each predicted–gold pair conveys matching information, and these expert decisions serve as the reference gold standard for evaluating the LLM-as-a-Judge strategy.
 Based on this analysis, we obtain a subject accuracy of $0.954$, an object accuracy of $0.969$, and a content accuracy of $0.810$.
 Taken together, these results show that DeepSeek-V3 is sufficiently reliable as an automatic evaluator in our setting.